k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

 cd blueprints/baremetal
 ```

-Run the script 'single_node.sh' and follow all the in-screen instructions
+Run the script 'single_node.sh' and follow all the in-screen instructions.

 ```bash
 ./single_node.sh